LIBERATING FOOTBALL TRAVEL

 Just before the river, Willie Wastle’s provides the post-work crowd with wines and pints, and TV screens if needed.

 Three venues line South Harbour Street overlooking the water.
-Darts superstar Robert Thornton was a member of the team at the revered Anchor Bar 1 South Harbour Street, fierce rivals of its counterparts at lively Smugglers alongside.
-One along from there, the Rusty Nail is where to come for premium beers, and mince and tatties.
+Darts superstar Robert Thornton was a member of the team at the revered Anchor Bar at 1 South Harbour Street, fierce rivals of its counterparts at lively Smugglers alongside.
+Big-screen sport is the attraction at Ye Olde Forte Bar, along with pool and riverside views when you sneak out for a ciggie.

 Where to stay